Incentivized Collaboration in Active Learning: Construction of IR Collaborative Algorithms

 We answer this question negatively, even in the case of two agents.
 Even worse, we present an example in which an agent's label complexity is $\Omega(n)$ when participating in the collaboration, but only $\bigO(1)$ when not participating.

-\begin{restatable}{theorem}{greedyir} For the algorithm of GBS, there exists an instance of $(X_1,X_2, \pi)$ in which agent $1$ incurs a label complexity of $Q_1(\gbs,\pi, \{X_1,X_2\}) = \Omega(n)$ when participating the collaboration and can achieve $Q(\gbs,\pi, \{X_1\}) = \bigO(1)$ when not participating. \end{restatable} Intuitively, at each time step, GBS only searches for an $x_t$ which leads to the most balanced partition of the version space, which does not necessarily be the optimal point to query.
+\begin{restatable}{theorem}{greedyir} For the algorithm of GBS, there exists an instance of $(X_1,X_2, \pi)$ with $|X_1|=n$, in which agent $1$ incurs a label complexity of $Q_1(\gbs,\pi, \{X_1,X_2\}) = \Omega(n)$ when participating the collaboration and can achieve $Q(\gbs,\pi, \{X_1\}) = \bigO(1)$ when not participating. \end{restatable} Intuitively, at each time step, GBS only searches for an $x_t$ which leads to the most balanced partition of the version space, which does not necessarily lead to the optimal point to query.
 Given additional label information from the other agent, GBS possibly choose a worse point to query.
 In addition, the label complexity of GBS is upper bounded by the optimal label complexity multiplied by a logarithmic factor.
 It is possible that the agent achieves a smaller multiplicative factor by running GBS individually and a larger factor in the collaboration.
-The construction of the instance and the proof of Theorem~\ref{thm:greedyir} is deferred to Appendix~\ref{app:greedyir}.
+To prove the theorem, we construct an instance in which there exists a hypothesis with a prior probability of $1/4$, such that if GBS runs on $\{X_1,X_2\}$ and this hypothesis is the target, GBS will query almost all the points in $X_1$ (in a particular order) before returning this hypothesis.
+We show this part by induction.
+Additionally, we compute the query tree by running GBS solely on $X_1$ and use it to show that in this case, GBS has an expected query complexity of $O(1)$.
+The full construction of the instance and the proof of Theorem~\ref{thm:greedyir} is deferred to Appendix~\ref{app:greedyir}.